Are engineering change requests a necessary part of your process?

 While there are some exceptions, ECRs are actually an important part of the change process for most companies.
 However, it’s important that you know why you are writing ECRs in the first place, and that you enable the right people to participate in the ECR process.

-In many companies, an engineer will write an ECR, send it to key players for approval and then write an ECO to put through the same process with some additional people included, like the VP of engineering.
-In this example, the ECR is a fairly unimportant part of the overall change process—especially if most people ignore the ECR on the first round, knowing there is an ECO coming.
+In many companies, an engineer will write an ECR, send it to the key engineering team leaders for approval.
+Once approved, it's common to create a more detailed ECO to put through a similar process but generally with key product team members outside of engineering.
+In this example, the ECR is a fairly unimportant part of the overall change process.

-In many ways, having engineers come up with ECRs is somewhat contrived.
-When an engineer submits an ECR, it’s not usually to request a change; it’s to propose a solution.
-To make the most of the ECR process, and separate it from the ECO process, consider incorporating customer, supplier and manufacturing feedback into your ECR process.
+In some ways, having engineers create ECRs is somewhat less efficient.
+When an engineer submits an ECR, it’s not usually to request a change, but rather to propose a solution.
+To make the most of your ECR process, and distinguish it from your ECO process—consider incorporating customer, supplier, and manufacturing team feedback into your ECR process.

 How can you make the most of ECRs?

-In smart organizations, engineering change requests are a formalized way people outside engineering can make recommendations for change.
+In fast-moving product companies, engineering change order provides a formalized way to review and approve changes outside engineering.
 Within our customer base, we see this in a variety of ways.

-Some organizations use ECRs as a way to capture customer complaints.
-One really innovative way to do this is to link your customer case system to the request system in your PLM tool.
+Some organizations even use engineering changes as a way to address customer complaints.
+One really innovative way to do this is to link your customer case system to the request system in your PLM solution.
+We have companies like Kinsa that have done this to speed the customer feedback loop.